 When Do Babies Sleep Through the Night for 11-12 hours?

 Babies are sometimes developmentally capable of sleeping through the night for 11-12 hours at night as young as 4 months old.
 But the average age is 6 months old.
-Breastfeeding babies often nurse once at night until 6 to 10 months old, sometimes longer.
+Breastfeeding babies often nurse once at night until 9-10 months old, sometimes longer.
 While Formula-fed babies tend to night-wean completely by 4 to 6 months old.

 Can newborns sleep through the night?

-No, newborns won’t sleep through the night nor should they because they have to eat frequently.
+Can or should newborns sleep through the night?
+No, newborns won’t sleep through the night nor should they, because they have to eat frequently.
 Please review our Newborn Schedules by Week for more information.

 Can 2-3 month olds sleep through the night?